Botany Bay

-Botany Bay (Dharawal: Kamay), an open oceanic embayment, is located in Sydney, New South Wales, Australia, 13 km south of the Sydney central business district.
-Its source is the confluence of the Georges River at Taren Point and the Cooks River at Kyeemagh, which flows 10 km to the east before meeting its mouth at the Tasman Sea, midpoint between the suburbs of La Perouse and Kurnell.
-The northern headland of the entrance to the bay from the Tasman Sea is Cape Banks and, on the southern side, the outer headland is Cape Solander and the inner headland is Sutherland Point.
+Botany Bay (Dharawal: Kamay) is an open oceanic embayment, located in Sydney, New South Wales, Australia, 13 km south of the Sydney central business district.
+Its source is the confluence of the Georges River at Taren Point and Sans Souci as well as the Cooks River at Kyeemagh, which flows 10 km to the east before meeting its mouth at the Tasman Sea, midpoint between the suburbs of La Perouse and Kurnell.
+The northern headland of the entrance to the bay from the Tasman Sea is Cape Banks, and, on the southern side, the outer headland is Cape Solander, and the inner headland is Sutherland Point.

 The total catchment area of the bay is approximately 55 km2.
 Despite its relative shallowness, the bay now serves as greater metropolitan Sydney's main cargo seaport, located at Port Botany, with facilities managed by Sydney Ports Corporation.
 Two runways of Sydney Airport extend into the bay, as do some port facilities.
-Botany Bay National Park is located on the northern and southern headlands of the bay.
+Kamay Botany Bay National Park is located on the northern and southern headlands of the bay.
 The area surrounding the bay is generally managed by Transport for NSW.

-The land adjacent to Botany Bay was settled for many thousands of years by the Tharawal and Eora peoples and their associated clans.
-On 29 April 1770, Botany Bay was the site of James Cook's first landing of HMS Endeavour on the land mass of Australia, after his extensive navigation of New Zealand.
-Later the British planned Botany Bay as the site for a penal colony.
+The land adjacent to Botany Bay was settled for many millennia by the Tharawal and Eora peoples and their associated clans.
+On 29 April 1770, Botany Bay was the site of James Cook's first landing of His Majesty's Bark Endeavour on the land mass of Australia, after his extensive navigation of New Zealand.
+Later, the British planned Botany Bay as the site for a penal colony.
 Out of these plans came the first European habitation of Australia at Sydney Cove.
-Although the penal settlement was almost immediately shifted to Sydney Cove, for some time in Britain transportation to "Botany Bay" was a metonym for transportation to any of the Australian penal settlements.
+Although the penal settlement was almost immediately shifted to Sydney Cove, for some time in Britain, transportation to "Botany Bay" was a metonym for transportation to any of the Australian penal colonies.

 History

-Aboriginal prehistory
+Aboriginal history

-Archaeological evidence from the shores of Botany Bay has yielded evidence of an Aboriginal settlement dating back 5,000 years.
-The Aboriginal people of Sydney were the Eora, the Dharawal and the Dharug people who comprised at least 28 known clans with traditional boundaries.
-The clans of the Botany Bay area were the Gweagal who occupied the south shore and the Gameygal on the north shore.
+Archaeological evidence from the shores of Botany Bay has revealed an Aboriginal settlement dating back 5,000 years.
+The Aboriginal people of Sydney were the Eora, the Dharawal, and the Dharug, who comprised at least 28 known clans with traditional boundaries.
+The clans of the Botany Bay area were the Gweagal who occupied the south shore and the Kamaygal on the north shore.
 It is possible that the Bidjigal clan lived between the Cooks River and the Georges River, but the evidence for this is unclear.

+Botany Bay is named Kamay in the Dharawal language.